sf-wdi-gaia/trees/quick-reference.md

   * get the key of a given node
   * get the right child node of a given node (or `None` if there isn't one!)
   * get the left child node of a given node (or `None` if there isn't one)

+Some uses of binary search trees:
+* store data in a sorted order
+* accommodate frequent additions and deletions

 <hr>